heath3conk/covid-data/README.md

      this assumption is correct and match these rows with the state-wide population data.
 2. Adding tests.
    - *Tests > running with optional 'sanity' arg*
-   - Most of the tasks I've handled in the sanity_check module should be tests instead.
+   - Some of the tasks I've handled in the sanity_check module could be tests instead.
-3. Making it faster.
-   - I can think of at least two other ways or points in the process where I could add the population data to the NYTimes data.
-I'm not sure if any of them would be faster, but I should try them out to see.
-4. Error handling.
+3. Error handling.
     - Connection errors in trying to fetch the original csv files.
     - Decoding errors generated while converting the original csv files to dataframes.

 ## Sanity checks
 As I thought of ways to check that my results were making sense, I generally added them to my 'sanity_check' module.
- - Checking the beginning and end of the result against the original data let me know that my merge-left should be a merge-right.
- - Checking that the number of rows in the original NYTimes dataset and the resulting dataframe are the same reassures me that I haven't accidentally added or removed rows.
-(Unless I added *and* removed an equal number of rows.)
  - Looking at the single county's csv and the random-sample csv helps me understand the data in a sort of wide and deep way.
    The random sample gives me the wide view, where I can verify that the columns and generally the data in the columns show up as expected.
 The single county's data gives me the deep view to see how the data changes over time and validate that the